AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-04-Foundations-Quantum-Mechanics.md

 ## The Statistical Interpretation

-**S24: Born, "The Interpretation of Quantum Mechanics" (1953).** Born's paper articulates and defends the probabilistic interpretation of the wave function — the Born rule, which states that $|\psi(x)|^2$ gives the probability density for finding a particle at position $x$.
+**S24: Born, "The Interpretation of Quantum Mechanics" (1953).** Born's paper articulates and defends the probabilistic interpretation of the wave function — the Born rule, which states that $\vert \psi(x) \vert^2$ gives the probability density for finding a particle at position $x$.
 While the Born rule was introduced much earlier (1926), this later paper represents Born's mature philosophical defense of the statistical interpretation and its foundational role in quantum theory.

 **S25: Ballentine, "The Statistical Interpretation of Quantum Mechanics" (1970).** Ballentine's influential Reviews of Modern Physics article advocates treating quantum mechanics as a purely statistical theory that applies to ensembles rather than individual systems, without invoking wave function collapse.
 On this view, the quantum state describes the statistical properties of a preparation procedure, not the physical state of an individual system.
 The ensemble interpretation avoids the measurement problem — there is no collapse because there is nothing to collapse — but at the cost of leaving unanswered the question of what determines individual measurement outcomes.

-Ballentine's paper is useful for clearly distinguishing two different things that "the statistical interpretation" might mean: (1) that $|\psi|^2$ gives probabilities (the Born rule, which is accepted by essentially all interpretations), and (2) that the quantum state *is* a statistical description of an ensemble and nothing more (a substantive interpretive claim that not all physicists accept).
+Ballentine's paper is useful for clearly distinguishing two different things that "the statistical interpretation" might mean: (1) that $\vert \psi \vert^2$ gives probabilities (the Born rule, which is accepted by essentially all interpretations), and (2) that the quantum state *is* a statistical description of an ensemble and nothing more (a substantive interpretive claim that not all physicists accept).

 ## Axiomatic Reconstructions